 I shook my head in disbelief, “No, you can’t do this!”
 I refused to allow her to die like this for us.

 Kiko stood over her and gave her a stern look, “Tammy, there has to be a way to save you.
 Tell us now.”

-She sighed slightly, contemplating on if she should tell us.
-We were all on-edge waiting for her answer which we knew she had.
+She sighed slightly, contemplating whether or not she should tell us.
+We were all on-edge waiting for her answer, which we knew she had.

 She gave in again, “There’s a very slight possibility of an antivirus somewhere on Thereon.”

 Kiko immediately took over the captain’s chair and set a direct course for Thereon.